 “Nothing, Lucilius, is ours, except time.
 We were entrusted by nature with the ownership of this single thing, so fleeting and slippery that anyone who will can oust us from possession.” – Seneca

 Time is something that we possess and yet it can be taken away from us, in antiquity a war band could attack your community and cast you into enslavement.
-In modern times, you commit a crime and the state makes you pay for it in the currency of time and freedom; the price depending on the severity of the crime.
-Own your time and spend it wisely.
+In modern times, you commit a crime and the government makes you pay for it in the currency of your time and freedom; the price depending on the severity of the crime.
+To cherish your free time is to cherish your freedom; own your time and spend it wisely!

 “What fools these mortals be!
 They allow the cheapest and most useless things, which can easily be replaced, to be charged in the reckoning, after they have acquired them; but they never regard themselves as in debt when they have received some of that precious commodity, – time!
 And yet time is the one loan which even a grateful recipient cannot repay.” – Seneca

-My best analogy for illustrating the value of time comes from the field of economics of all things in this ‘dismal science’ there’s a concept called ‘opportunity cost’ which is ‘the loss of other alternatives when one alternative is chosen.’
+My best analogy for illustrating the value of time comes from the field of economics, of all things in this ‘dismal science’ there’s a concept called ‘opportunity cost’ which is ‘the loss of other alternatives when one alternative is chosen.’
 In other words, when we purchase one item we forego other items that we could have purchased instead.
-For example, if you had £20 in your pocket and you’re facing a decision between buying two discount blu-rays for £20 and one new movie blu-ray also £20, then the choice you make for one will always result in sacrificing the possession of the other.
+For example, if you had £20 in your pocket and you’re facing a decision between buying two discount Blu-rays for £20 and one new movie that’s just been released on Blu-ray which is also £20, then the choice you make for one will always result in sacrificing the possession of the other.

 Stoicism condemns the ‘what if’ questions concerning the past as it leads to the path of regrets and disappointments.
-Stoicism says that we have no control over the past and it’s now nothing to us anymore we should live in the present moment, the only time that we really have and Stoic on!
+Stoicism says that we have no control over the past and it’s now nothing to us anymore we should live in the present moment, the only time that we really have.
+So stoic on!

 I don’t want you having deathbed regrets at the age of 80 and thinking ‘What the hell did I do with my life!!!’
-The time that you have as your own cherish it and save it for worthwhile endeavours so that you can say when the curtains of your life’s end draw to a close you will not say ‘where did it all go wrong?’
-NO you will say ‘I have no regrets and am of peace of mind’ that, right there my friend, is the Stoic way.
+The time that you still have as your own cherish it and save it for worthwhile endeavors.
+When the curtains of your life’s end draw to a close, you will not say ‘where did it all go wrong?’
+NO you will say ‘I have no regrets and preserve my peace of mind’ that, right there my friend, is the Stoic way.